Common First Aid Mistakes

 What to do: Apply direct downward pressure on the wound (use a thick layer of sterile gauze under

-Mistake: Rubbing your eye to remove a foreign object.
+Mistake: Rubbing your eye to remove a foreign object

-it can cause more damage to your eye.
+more damage to your eye.

 with clean tap water.
 Get medical care if the feeling continues.